whiteCube/kabas-project/themes/README.md

 # Themes directory

+The used theme should be placed under this directory.
+To do so, please add a sub-directory containing the theme (somthing like "My-theme").

-You should put the chosen theme folder in this directory, and don't forget to specify it's name in `./config/site.php`, under the "theme" option.
+Don't forget to specify it's name in `./config/site.php`, under the "theme" option.